 High-level Windows Malware, Mylobot, Deploys Deadly Botnet Tactics A new Windows malware is adding systems into a botnet.
 It takes absolute control of its victims and also deliver additional malicious payloads.
 As far as the investigation goes, whoever’s the author of Mylobot malware campaign has to be a sophisticated and certainly capable hacker.
 To understand...Continue Reading

-Visiting Google, Apple, Amazon or other legitimate online markets for downloading software content are, at best, safe.
+Visiting Google, Apple, Amazon or other legitimate online markets for downloading software data content are, at best, safe.
 But although they are official sources we’ve come to fully accept and familiarize about, these are things which aren’t 100% safe.
-Take for example, a recent Google Chrome Extension called “Desbloquear Conteúdo” (Portuguese for “Unblock contents”), masquerades as...Continue Reading
+Take for example, a recent Google Chrome Extension called “Desbloquear Conteúdo” (Portuguese for “Unblock contents”), masquerades...Continue Reading

 Cracked Software for Free?
 It has been a long time since piracy became rampant exploiting software such as operating systems, productivity tools, and entertainment programs like games that were pirated by “Pirates” through code cracking, and then redistributing them for free with some special instructions in order to access the premium software for “free”.
 For...Continue Reading